pnp/blog/content/post/Teams-toolkit-cloudskil-challenge/index.md

 ## Join us!

 - Complete the learnpath [aka.ms/LearnTeamsToolkit](https://learn.microsoft.com/training/challenges?id=131a4a86-7d76-4ead-891f-aeaf5b7d32df)
 Join us from April 12 to April 26 and participate in the challenge to complete the Teams Toolkit learn path on .
-Not only will you enhance your knowledge and capabilities, but you will also be eligible to win fab prizes such as Azure credits and Microsoft Gift Cards.💃
+Not only will you enhance your knowledge and capabilities, but you will also be eligible to win fab prizes.
+The following prizes will be awarded: Ten (10) Grand Prize winners.
+Each winner will receive the choice of either a $100 digital gift card or $100 Azure credits.
+Approximate Retail Value (ARV) $1000.

 By completing the learn path, you will learn how to leverage Teams Toolkit, covered by five modules: